 Gideon studied British, French and European Union law at the University of Warwick where he became heavily involved in Jewish causes.
 He graduated and returned to London in 2005.

-In the summer of 2014, as fighting flared between Hamas and Israel and antisemitism peaked in Britain, he joined Campaign Against Antisemitism.
-He was the principal organiser of Campaign Against Antisemitism’s major rally outside the Royal Courts of Justice calling for zero tolerance law enforcement against antisemitism.
-Gideon was elected Chairman of Campaign Against Antisemitism in autumn 2014, a duty which he performs as a volunteer.
+Gideon joined the nascent Campaign Against Antisemitism in the summer of 2014, as fighting flared between Hamas and Israel and antisemitism surged in Britain.
+He was the principal organiser of Campaign Against Antisemitism’s major rally outside the Royal Courts of Justice which called for zero tolerance law enforcement against antisemitism.
+Gideon was elected to lead Campaign Against Antisemitism in autumn 2014.

 Gideon has worked in high-tech, commercial real estate and management consultancy.
-His business manufactures electronic equipment.
-He serves on the board of the Jewish National Fund UK.
+In addition to his charitable work for Campaign Against Antisemitism, he also serves as a Board member of the Jewish National Fund UK.